isamu-isozaki/teamai_test/product/data-analysis/index.html.md

 ## Access data
 ### Redash
-You should be able to access [redash.gitlab.com](https://redash.gitlab.com) with your GitLab Google account.
+You should be able to access [redash.gitlab.com](https://redash.gitlab.com/index.html.md) with your GitLab Google account.

 ### Raw Data
 Follow these steps to get access to raw data from gitlab.com and EE usage pings stored in `version.gitlab.com`.

 #### Get a GitLab Linux account
-Ask production folks (`#infrastructure` channel) to set up a Linux account for you.
+Ask production folks (`#infrastructure` channel/index.html.md) to set up a Linux account for you.
 Mine is `victor`, and is used as an example below.

 ---